Facebook officially rebrands as Meta, outlines plans for its sprawling “metaverse”

 Take a look at a brief rundown of the Meta rebranding, per CNET, below:

-The rebranding comes after a whistleblower who testified before the US Congress on how the social media site is amplifying harmful content to its users earlier this month, the latest in a long line of controversies associated with Facebook and Zuckerberg.
+The rebranding comes after a whistleblower, Frances Haugen, testified before a US Senate hearing on how the social media site is amplifying harmful content to its users earlier this month, the latest in a long line of controversies associated with Facebook and Zuckerberg.

-Outside of this rebrand, the company has also expanded to other platforms, including Oculus VR gaming, WhatsApp and Instagram, while internally the company is also developing its own AR glasses.
-Much about the VR components of Meta were shown off at Connect, including a new high-end headset codenamed ‘Project Cambria’.
+Over the years, Meta has expanded to establish or acquire other platforms, including Oculus VR gaming, WhatsApp and Instagram, while internally the company is also developing its own AR glasses.
+Much about the VR components of Meta was shown off at Connect, including a new high-end headset codenamed ‘Project Cambria’.

 The company’s Oculus Quest headsets will also be rebranded as Meta Quest, with CTO Andrew Bosworth confirming that the Oculus branding will be phased out entirely.
 The Oculus App will become the Meta Portal, with that platform also set to absorb the Facebook Portal video device.